Patrick5225/66DaysOfData/Round_3.md

 **Day 21 of #66DaysOfData (January 21, 2022):**

 - Watched video about the basics of creating and using Excel Macros (https://www.youtube.com/watch?v=An-2Nxf_Dms)

+---

+**Day 22 of #66DaysOfData (January 22, 2022):**

+- Watched video about 3 different ways to remove duplicates in data on Excel (https://www.youtube.com/watch?v=ADArCWLz55Y)